Wind-WindKids/winding/samples/sophieandwind/sun.md

 --
 Sundays had always been the same.

+Sophie’s mother would take her
+to the old stone building
+with a leaden roof
-Sophie’s mother would take her to the old stone building at the end of the street.
+at the end of the street.

 Sophie didn’t like going.
 Wind didn’t like it much either.

-There were candles and echoes, and then there were rumors that kids whispered to each other.
+There were candles and echoes,
+and then there were rumors
+that kids whispered to each other.

-And sometimes a friend went quiet, as if someone else held their words.
+And sometimes a friend went quiet,
+as if someone else held their words.

 --